 Simple English definitions for legal terms

-Read a random definition: disorderly house
+Read a random definition: contract implied in law

 Abuse of discretion is when a higher court thinks a lower court made a mistake in a decision that was based on their own judgment.
 This happens in both criminal and civil cases.
 If someone disagrees with the decision, they can ask a higher court to review it.
 The higher court will use the abuse of discretion standard to decide if the lower court made a mistake.
 This standard is also used in administrative law when reviewing decisions made by government agencies.
 The Supreme Court has said that this standard is the right way to review decisions about whether to allow expert testimony and whether to issue a subpoena.